Savio-pk/pdsnd_github/README.md

 ### Project Title
 Post your Work on GitHub
+This repository contains projects did for Udacity Programming For Data Science Using Python Nanodegree.

 ### Description
 This project focuses on Git Commands Documentation of previous project bikeshare data from three major U.S. cities - Chicago, Washington, and New York City.